ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 # 10x Experimental Scenarios
 This document discusses proposed changes to the variou spreadsheets used by HIMC techs who are running the assay, the computational team performing pre-processing, and the Cell Ranger software (e.g. we should shift to the most general input spreadsheet as arguments).
 This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq), defines schemas for the various spreadsheets used by all parties, and contains several example spreadsheets that represent different common experimental scenarios.

-# Background
-The relationships between components in 10x single cell assay can be complicated (see [Glossary] Below)

 # Glossary

+The relationships between components in 10x single cell assay can be complicated.
+As a first step, we define a common vocabulary for ourselves below.
+We have ordered entities based on their natural progression during the experiment and data-processing steps.

 * **biological samples**: a cell suspension extracted from a single biological source, see [10x-Glossary](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/glossary)